aviv-or/Awesome-Polyfills/README.md

   - [CSS Variables](https://github.com/aaronbarker/css-variables-polyfill) (**No Dependencies**) - ![#2aed11](https://placehold.it/12/2aed11/000000?text=+) `High Native Support` *Note: There is another, younger project that only aims to polyfill IE11 [link](https://github.com/nuxodin/ie11CustomProperties)*

 ## Deprecated CSS Properties Polyfills
 There are some deprecated CSS properties still in use today.
-However, unlike HTML or JS browsers are more forgiven for deprecated CSS properties.
+However, unlike HTML or JS, browsers are more forgiven towards deprecated CSS properties.
 Since polyfilling these properties is bad practice, this list remains empty for now.
-You find some common properties [in the following link](https://css-tricks.com/list-of-depreciated-elements-still-in-widespread-use/).
+You find some common deprecated CSS properties [in the following link](https://css-tricks.com/list-of-depreciated-elements-still-in-widespread-use/).